spring-projects/spring-ai-examples/model-context-protocol/mcp-annotations/mcp-annotations-server/README.md

 These dependencies provide:
 - HTTP-based transport using Spring MVC (`WebMvcSseServerTransport`)
-- Auto-configured SSE endpoints
+- Auto-configured SSE, Streamable-HTTP or Stateless endpoints, configured by the `spring.ai.mcp.server.protocol=...` property and defaulting to `SSE`.
-- Optional STDIO transport
+- Optional STDIO transport, if the `spring.ai.mcp.server.stdio=true` is set
 - Annotation-based method handling for MCP operations

 ## Building the Project